hswolff/silly-intro-to-web-dev/README.md

 9. Jumping for joy

    - Let's do that one more time.
-   - I have a class I created call "excited" that adds another hover animation.
+   - I have a class I created call `excited` that adds another hover animation.
    - Task: Can you add that to our cake image?
    - Answer: add the class.
 It jumps for joy!